Bruiser (bull): 2018 Season

 On the weekend of February 25, in Arlington, Texas, at a PBR (UTB) event, at the WinStar Casino & Resort Invitational, the Iron Cowboy, Bruiser bucked off Emilio Resende in 5.39 seconds for a bull score of 46.00 points.
 Pearl Harbor also scored a 46-point bull score for bucking off Teel in 6.16 seconds.
 The bulls shared the YETI "Built For the Wild" Bull of the Event.

 On Saturday night, March 3, in North Little Rock, Arkansas, at a PBR (UTB) event, the Bad Boy Mowdown at Verizon Arena, in the Championship Round, 2017 World Champion Jess Lockwood made yet another attempt to ride Bruiser.
-This was their third matchup, and the third time Bruiser has bucked off Lockwood.
+This was their third matchup, and the third time Bruiser had bucked off Lockwood.
 Bruiser threw him off in 4.89 seconds after he turned back to the right, away from Lockwood's hand.
 Bruiser was marked a high score of 46.50 bull points for the buckoff.
-Lockwood has had his fill of "making mistakes" against Bruiser, and he was annoyed with himself for failing to win his first (UTB) event slip by.
+Lockwood had his fill of "making mistakes" against Bruiser, and he was annoyed with himself for failing to win this event.
 "He made me look stupid like he did the last two times," Lockwood said.
 "He bucks hard and I am not cowboying up and getting him rode.
 He is just leaving me each time."
 Bruiser edged out Old Fort Days and Pearl Harbor to be named the YETI Built for the Wild Bull of the Event.

 On March 9 weekend, in Duluth, Georgia, at a PBR (UTB) event, the Duluth Invitational at the Infinite Energy Arena, in the Championship Round, Bruiser bucked off Cody Teel in 6.47 seconds.
 Bruiser was marked 45.75 bull points for the buckoff.
 Teel thought he had a good hold of the bull, but Bruiser found another gear midway and thrust Teel off.
 The two met for the third time, and the score is 3–0 in Bruiser's favor.
 Bruiser won the YETI Built For The Wild Bull of the Event title.
 Teel's helmet was wrecked in the buckoff.

 On Sunday afternoon, March 18, in Albuquerque, New Mexico, at a PBR (UTB) event, at the Dreamstyle Arena aka The Pit, at the Ty Murray Invitational, presented by Isleta Resort & Casino, Bruiser bucked off Brennon Eldred in 4.71 seconds for a very high bull score of 47.25 points and tied his career high score.
 Bruiser bucked so hard Eldred "felt his knee pop".
 The bull kicked his back legs up over the chutes while Eldred fell off.
 Lambert said he would have scored Bruiser 48 points.
 Bruiser had no competition from Pearl Harbor that weekend as the bull fouled himself.